fmcgeough/brod_mimic/README.md

 ## Tasks

-- Dialyzer is reporting issues.
-Total errors: 1`
 - Lots more types need to be defined
 - Records were originally defined with `r_` as prefix.
 Want to remove that.
   Types needed for all records.
-- No unit tests yet
+- Unit tests must be written
+- Need a docker-compose.yml file